Sam Madison: 2006

 On March 10, 2006, the New York Giants signed Madison to a four–year, $7.20 million contract that included an initial signing bonus of $2.00 million.
 He was an immediate candidate to be the No. 1 starting cornerback following the departures of Will Allen and William James.
 On March 19, 2006, the Miami Dolphins signed Will Allen, making one another their replacements.
 He entered training camp as a candidate to become a starting cornerback, but also faced competition from Corey Webster, R. W. McQuarters, and Curtis Deloatch.
 Head coach Tom Coughlin named Madison and Corey Webster the starting cornerbacks to begin the season.

 On September 10, 2006, Madison started in his team debut during the New York Giants' home-opener against the Indianapolis Colts and set a season-high with seven combined tackles (five solo) as they lost 26–21.
 This was the first Manning Bowl in NFL history against his long-time rival Peyton Manning.
 The following week, he recorded six solo tackles and set a season-high with three pass deflections during a 30–24 overtime loss at the Philadelphia Eagles.
 On October 15, 2006, Madison made two solo tackles, two pass deflections, a fumble recovery, and had his first interception as a member of the Giants on a pass attempt thrown by Michael Vick to wide receiver Roddy White during a 27–14 win at the Atlanta Falcons.
 The following game, he made two solo tackles, a pass deflection, and intercepted a pass by Drew Bledsoe to wide receiver Terry Glenn during a 36–22 win at the Dallas Cowboys in Week 7.
 As the Giants led 12–7, Drew Bledsoe threw a pass at the goal line to wide receiver Terry Glenn for the go-ahead touchdown, but had it picked off by Madison.
 This led to Bledsoe's benching after the game resumed following halftime.
-The Dallas Cowboys' backup quarterback Tony Romo would replaced him and would ultimately takeover as the franchise quarterback.
+The Dallas Cowboys' backup quarterback Tony Romo would replaced him and would ultimately take over as the franchise quarterback.
 Madison injured his hamstring and would remain inactive for the next two games (Weeks 8–9) only to aggravate the hamstring injury during a 20–38 loss against the Chicago Bears in Week 10, sidelining him for another two games (Weeks 11–12).
 He finished the season with 39 combined tackles (33 solo), ten pass deflections, two interceptions, and one fumble recovery in 12 games and 12 starts.